 Perfection cannot be achieved.
 But that does not make its pursuit less valuable.
 Zapco is committed to making every product we make better than the last.
 We introduced the ST-X amps in 2013.
 In 2015 we improved the PCB design and upgraded components to make the sonically improved ST-X II.

-Three years ago we introduced the Studio-X SQ amplifier to take affordable sound quality to a new level.
+For 2018 we developed of the Studio X SQ amplifier to take affordable sound quality to a new level.
 We added the proprietary RCA connectors from the Z-LX amplifiers, changed the capacitors to a higher end audio cap, and made a few other small changes.
-All this takes took the Studio sound to a new level of sonic performance for an affordable amplifier.
+All this takes take the Studio sound to a new level of sonic performance for an affordable amplifier.

 For 2019, we brought digital processing to the studio line in DSP/AMPs that can be controlled by PC or by iOS or Android mobile apps.

 For 2021 we have upgraded the ST-DSP with new features and functions to improve your listening experience.
-And developed a new aluminum heat sink for improved efficiency and reliability under extreme temperature and hard play.
+And developed a new fan cooled aluminum heat sink for improved efficiency and reliability under extreme temperature and hard play.

-The Studio-X DSP III Amplifiers
+The Studio-X DSP Amplifiers

-With the new Studio-X DSP amps you get the sound quality that other companies offer only in their big competition amps (and better than many of them) in a compact chassis with 25W RMS/Channel @ 4Ω (ST-68X DSP III), 65W RMS/Channel @ 4Ω (ST-4X DSP III), 100W/Ch. @ 4Ω (ST-6X DSP III) plus the tuning power of the ST Digital Processing System.
-The on-board DSP provides a wide variety of digital Crossovers, Parametric EQ as well as Signal Delay, Polarity, and gain for each channel.
+With the new Studio-X DSP amps you get the sound quality that other companies offer only in their big competition amps (and better than many of them) in a compact chassis with 65W RMS/Channel @ 4Ω (ST-4X DSP) 100W/Ch. @ 4Ω (ST-6X DSP) plus the tuning power of the ST Digital Processing System.
+The on-board DSP provides a wide variety of digital Crossovers, Parametric EQ at each channel as well as Signal Delay, Polarity, and gain for each channel.
 As for analog performance, the Studio X DSP amps give you more than power.
 These amps have 0.2% THD+noise, over 90dB signal to noise, over 60dB separation, and produce power from 15 Hz to 30 KHz.

-Main features of the Studio-X DSP III amplifiers
+Main features of the Studio-X DSP amplifiers

-- 4-Ch or 6-Ch Full Range, Class A/B Amplifier - On-Board, Full Function, 8-Ch Digital Signal Processing - HP/LP filters, Signal Delay, Phase (Polarity) control - 15 Channels of Parametric Equalization on each channel - Optional BT Streaming (Bluetooth Port for external BT Module) - · High-level Speaker Input - · And of course, Zapco sound quality - Analog input level controls with 2-stage clip indicators for accurate, distortion-free gain settings - Toslink Optical input for the ST-4X and ST-6X models - · New high-efficiency finned heat sink
+- 4-Ch or 6-Ch Full Range, Class A/B Amplifier - On-Board, Full Function, 8-Ch Digital Signal Processing - High-pass and low-pass filters - Signal Delay - Phase (Polarity) control - 15 channels of parametric equalization on each channel - Optional BT Streaming (Bluetooth Port for external APTX HD Module) - And of course, Zapco sound quality